ThatAnnoyingCatAt4am/escaping-thicket-of-tests/README.md

 Escaping the thicket of tests
 =========

-The code here exists to illustrate and provide an example for the ideas of [this article](https://habr.com/ru/company/2gis/blog/463623/).
+The code here exists to illustrate and provide an example for the ideas of this article: [in Russian](https://habr.com/post/463623/), [in English](https://habr.com/post/465211/).
 This is not an actively maintained repository.

 ---